robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-Sparsify-README.md

 ## :arrow_heading_down: Installation

-SparseML, an open-source library that includes tools to create sparse models.
+SparseML is an open-source library that includes tools to create sparse models.
 SparseML is integrated with Ultralytics YOLOv5, making it easy to apply SparseML's algorithms to YOLOv5 models.

 Install SparseML with the following command.
 We recommend using a virtual enviornment.